-An organization, not a person, the New York Freethinkers Association played a significant role in the Golden Age of Freethought, which lasted from the end of the American Civil War to the turn of the twentieth century.
+The New York Freethinkers Association played a significant role in the Golden Age of Freethought, which lasted from the end of the American Civil War to the turn of the twentieth century.
 Despite its name, the New York Freethinkers Association was an organization of national scope, and its periodic conventions attracted many of the most prominent figures in freethought and related reform movements.
 Among them were C. D. B. Mills, the Syracuse abolitionist who long served as an officer of the association; Robert Green Ingersoll, the nation’s most famous freethought orator; D. M. Bennett, publisher of The Truth Seeker, the nation’s largest-circulation freethought newspaper; reformer-activist Matilda Joslyn Gage; and many others.

-The Association's first convention, held at Watkins (now Watkins Glen; pictured above) in 1878, is especially important because it was at this convention that Truth Seeker publisher D. M. Bennett was arrested for selling a banned marriage reform text, Cupid’s Yokes, by anarchist and freelove advocate Ezra Heywood.
+The event is especially noteworthy because it was the site of the first freethought lecture by Matilda Joslyn Gage, and because it was at this convention that Truth Seeker publisher D. M. Bennett was arrested for selling a banned marriage reform text, Cupid’s Yokes, by anarchist and freelove advocate Ezra Heywood.
 Complete proceedings of this convention were published in book form by Bennett’s Truth Seeker Company.

 While the prosecution based on this incident fizzled out, a bitter feud erupted between Bennett and Anthony Comstock, then the official decency czar of the U.S. Post Office.
 Eventually Comstock orchestrated Bennett’s arrest for selling Cupid’s Yokes by mail.
 After a sensational trial, Bennett was sentenced to serve thirteen months at hard labor and to pay a $300 fine.
 Bennett’s prosecution was widely unpopular; his conviction was criticized in freethought publications but also in the mainstream press.
 A petition urging President Hayes to pardon Bennett garnered more than 200,000 signatures, the largest number on a single petition to that date.
 Despite this petition and a letter from Robert G. Ingersoll encouraging the pardon, Hayes declined -- owing in part to the influence of his devout wife, who was in turn influenced by Anthony Comstock and fellow decency campaigner (and soap magnate) Samuel Colgate.
 Bennett was forced to serve his full sentence.